 *PLEASE LIKE OUR FACEBOOK PAGE: CHIP IN Batavia

-*Help organize and work prom drive which will be 1 day at the Batavia Public Library in late February or early March (pick up dresses from Zano; organize at Library; work/set up event at library; promote)
+*Help organize and work prom drive which will be 1 day at the Batavia Public Library in March (organize at Library; work/set up event at library; promote)

 *Donate musical instruments not being used anymore.